What is Shingles?

 Shingles, also known as herpes zoster, is a viral infection caused by the varicella-zoster virus, which is the same virus that causes chickenpox.

-Shingrix is a vaccine that helps protect against shingles and its complications.
-It is a recombinant vaccine that stimulates the immune system to prevent or reduce the severity of shingles outbreaks.
+Zostavax is a vaccine used to prevent shingles and its complications.
+It is a live, attenuated vaccine that helps boost immunity against the varicella-zoster virus, reducing the risk of shingles and post-herpetic neuralgia.

 How to Prevent Shingles?